paumarro/SE_14-AI-BASICS/README.md

 #### Experiment 1: Eliminating the Pooling Layers

-- **Outcome**: Eliminating pooling layers resulted in a significant increase in the number of parameters and computational complexity.
+- **Outcome**: In theory eliminating pooling layers resulted in a significant increase in the number of parameters and computational complexity.
 While this led to a slight increase in training accuracy, it also caused overfitting, where the model memorized the training data but performed poorly on unseen test data.
+In practice the program ended up crashing in my machine everytime.

 #### Experiment 2: Increasing the Filter Size from 3x3 to 6x6